-The proposed Klipkraal WEF 1 is depicted on the 1: 250 000 Sutherland 3220 (1983) (Council of Geoscience, Pretoria) (Figure 4).
-This map indicates that the north-east portion as well as a small portion in the development is underlain by Jurassic Dolerite (Jd, red) while the rest of the footprint is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group).
+The proposed Klipkraal WEF 2 is depicted on the 1: 250 000 Sutherland 3220 (1983) (Council of Geoscience, Pretoria) (Figure 4, Table 1).
+This map indicates that the south-western portion as well as a small portion in the development is underlain by Jurassic Dolerite (Jd, red) while the rest of the footprint is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group, Karoo Supergroup).

 The PalaeoMap of the South African Heritage Resources Information System (Figure 5) indicates that the Palaeontological Sensitivity of the Jurassic Dolerite is Zero as it is igneous in origin and thus unfossiliferous while that of the Adelaide Subgroup is Very High (Almond and Pether, 2009; Almond et al., 2013).
-Large areas in the development are underlain by white and indicates that this areas have not been allocated so a specific Palaeontological Sensitivity.
+Large areas in the development are underlain by white and indicates that these areas have not been allocated so a specific Palaeontological Sensitivity.
+This Map differs considerable from the Geological Map (Figure 4-5).

-Updated Geology (Council of Geosciences, Pretoria; Figure 6, Table 1) refines the geology of the 1983 Geological Map and indicates that the north-eastern portion is underlain by Jurassic dolerite, the largest portion of the development is underlain by the Middleton Formation with the south western portion underlain by the Balfour Formation.
-Both the Middleton and Balfour Formations forms part of Adelaide Subgroup (Beaufort Group).
+Updated Geology (Council of Geosciences, Pretoria; Figure 6) refines the geology of the 1983 Geological Map and indicates that the entire Klipkraal WEF 2 is underlain by the Middleton Formation (Adelaide Subgroup, Beaufort Group.